espressomd/espresso/doc/sphinx/introduction.rst

 .. rubric:: espressomd.System

-Access to the simulation system is provided via the System class.
+Access to the simulation system is provided via the :class:`~espressomd.system.System` class.
 As a first step, an instance of this class needs to be created. ::

     system = espressomd.System(box_l=[10, 10, 10])